From Truss Rod Adjustments To Basic Cleaning, We Take You Through The 'Must Knows' Of Proper Guitar Set Up and Maintenance

 PMT GUITAR SETUP - BRING YOUR GEAR TO PMT FOR PROFESSIONAL SET UPS

 We have dedicated guitar technicians and have the ability to facilitate set ups, repairs and modifications on or off-site, across all stores.
-Contact your local PMT store to speak to our technicians about guitar setup costs for updated prices. *Costs vary depending on work required.
+Contact your local PMT store to speak to our technicians about guitar setup costs for updated prices. *Costs vary depending on work required and prices are subject to change.

 FIRST UP: THE ELECTRIC GUITAR

-Before we begin, it's worth the mention that all of the guitars to come through PMT (and hopefully any instrument retailer) have undergone a full set-up process prior to the point of sale.
-To begin this article, we are going to start with the electric guitar, covering each of the topics listed below so that after reading, you should have a much stronger understanding of how to get your guitar playing at it's very best.
+Before we begin, it's worth mentioning that all of the guitars to come through PMT (and hopefully any instrument retailer) have undergone a full set-up process prior to the sale.
+To begin this article, we are going to start with the electric guitar, covering each of the topics listed below so that after reading you should have a much stronger understanding of how to get your guitar playing at it's very best.

 TOPICS TO COVER: